-Climate Active will determine an appropriate renewable electricity percentage for jurisdictions in the Climate Active electricity calculator.
+The renewable electricity percentage for relevant jurisdictions is published in the National Greenhouse Accounts and included in the Climate Active electricity calculator.

 40. A business operating in a jurisdiction where the government retires LGCs can claim the corresponding percentage of emissions impact on their electricity consumption as zero, provided that the LGCs are surrendered on behalf of the jurisdictions' citizens and the claim is auditable for the given reporting year.